 In our case it is the result of the combined force (work, propeller thrust) applied and the velocity as a result of that (work over time).
 The power required curve combines the thrust needed and the resulting TAS, all for level flight.

 So, thrust is the force produced by the propeller and power is how effectively the propeller force is put to work over time.
 Resulting in a straight and level flight or climb when there is enough excess power.

 Concluding: the maximum angle of climb is lower than the maximum rate of climb speed and occurs on the power required vs airspeed curve where this is the lowest.
-Maximum rate of climb occurs at the point of the power required curve where a line is draw from the origin tangential to the curve
+Maximum rate of climb occurs at the point of the power required curve where a line is drawn from the origin tangential to the curve